fb71/areca/areca.demo/src/main/webapp/cms/programming.md

 }
 </code></pre>

 That's it.
-That is a complete application.
+This is a complete application.

 The demo uses [Marked](https://github.com/markedjs/marked) for parsing markdown and [Prism](https://prismjs.com) for syntax highlighting.
 The entire code of the demo is [on GitHub](https://github.com/fb71/areca/tree/master/areca.demo/src/main/java/areca/demo).